-One popular option is adding a fireplace or fire pit to an outdoor room.
+One popular option is adding an outdoor fire place or fire pit to an outdoor room.
 According to the National Association of Home Builders (NAHB), “fireplaces rank among the top three features desired by new home buyers.”
 In many parts of the country, an outdoor fireplace or fire pit allows homeowners to extend their outdoor living season.
 Fire pits are especially suitable for those cooler evenings, as friends tend to gather around them.
 Fireplaces, on the other hand, create an ambiance more akin to a family room.
 In both cases, the mesmerizing effect of glowing embers can quickly become the focal point of any evening.

 While the benefits to having an outdoor fireplace or fire pit are more obvious during the cooler months, we also wanted to share a few suggestions for ways to use these elements during warmer weather.

 Storytelling by the “campfire”: Naturally, a fireplace serves as a great focal point or gathering place for your outdoor room.
 During the warmer months, invite the kids or neighbors out for a night of storytelling…campfire-style.